-The Board believes our current leadership structure is effective and serves the best interests of our stockholders at this time.
+The Board believes our current leadership structure is effective, provides independent Board leadership and serves the best interests of our stockholders at this time.
 The Board believes that this structure allows our Chief Executive to focus on his duties in managing the day-to-day operations of the Company, while benefiting from Mr. K.R.
 Murdoch's and Mr. L.K.
-Murdoch's invaluable knowledge and expertise regarding the Company's businesses.
-In addition, the Board believes that the role of the Lead Director is structured with sufficient authority to serve as a counter-balance to management.
+Murdoch's invaluable knowledge and expertise regarding the Company's businesses and strategies.
+In addition, the Board believes that the role of the Lead Director is structured with sufficient authority to serve as an effective counter-balance to management.